kjonski/how-to-bundle/README.md

 </phpunit>
 ```

-For some you will need own [kernel](../master/tests/App/AppKernel.php) for phpunit.
+  * You can see KERNEL_CLASS configured because for some cases you will need own [kernel](../master/tests/App/AppKernel.php) for phpunit.
-Please add `tests/coverage.xml` to ignored files.
+  * Please add `tests/coverage.xml` to ignored files.

 Now you are ready to run your test suite:
 ```console
 b$ vendor/bin/phpunit -c tests/phpunit.xml